Jomaxdrill/fruit_vehicle_arm/README.md

 ## Required installations
 - Python >= 3.8
 - sympy
-- ROS2
+- ROS2 galatic
-- Gazebo
+- Gazebo (consider migration for 2025 to Gazebo Garden)
 - RVIZ2

 ## Key Contributions of Each Member

 Jonathan -CAD models of the environment as the trees& apples plus set stable URDF assembling with vehicle done in (https://github.com/Jomaxdrill/ROS_vehicle) .
 Keep track of progress and testing/debug of every step of the project.
 Helped fix integrity issues of the model.
 Created & organized github repository.

 Kent- CAD model of the Robot Arm, DH table, forward kinematics validation and report of the project.

 Robens- Built upon initial ros package by adding Lidar Sensor,IMU and vacuum gripper plugins & controllers.
 Debugging of interactions between objects. coding of teleop script and autonomous mode.